SeldonIO/alibi/doc/source/overview/high_level.md

 ,
 [slic](https://scikit-image.org/docs/dev/auto_examples/segmentation/plot_segmentations.html#slic-k-means-based-image-segmentation)
 and [quickshift](https://scikit-image.org/docs/dev/auto_examples/segmentation/plot_segmentations.html#quickshift-image-segmentation))
 to find super-pixels.
-As a result, the anchors are made up of sets of these super-pixels, and so to sample from
-$\mathcal{D}(z|A)$ we replace those super-pixels that aren't in $A$ with something else.
+The user can also use their own custom defined segmentation function.
+We then create the anchors from these super-pixels.
+To sample from $\mathcal{D}(z|A)$ we replace those super-pixels that aren't in $A$ with something else.
 Alibi supports superimposing over the absent super-pixels with an image sampled from the dataset or taking the average value of the super-pixel.

 The fact that the method requires perturbing and comparing anchors at each stage leads to some limitations.
 For instance, the more features, the more candidate anchors you can obtain at each process stage.
 The algorithm uses